manasvinaik/manasvinaik/README.md

 ### 🌸 What I'm Up To

-  ✧ Currently learning **Fluttert** & building new apps :)
+  ✧ Currently learning **Flutter** & building new projects :)

   ✧ Working on magical web apps, AI tools, and cozy games.
-Always building sites with aesthetic vibes
+Always building sites with aesthetic vibes.

   ✧ Gamer at heart – into *Honkai: Star Rail*, *Detroit: Become Human*, *Hogwarts Legacy*, and others